EthanAbercrombie/personal_website/content/Publications/_index.md

 ### Cannon, C. H., Colby Borchetta [...] **Ethan Abercrombie** [...] & Matthew Spenko (35 total authors).
 2021.
 Extending Our Scientific Reach in Arboreal Ecosystems for Research and Management. **_Frontiers in Forests and Global Change_** 4.
 ---
+# **Manuscripts in Preparation**

+### **Abercrombie**, E., Emily Anders, Giuseppe Inglima, Cameron Williams & Sybil G. Gotsch.
+Increasing effects of microhabitat on epiphyte functional group abundance across a cloud-base ecotone.
+In preparation for the *American Journal of Botany*.

+### Murray, J. G., **Ethan Abercrombie** & Nalini Nadkarni.
+Canopy soils: structure, function, and distribution.
+In preparation.

+### **Abercrombie**, E., Jonathan A. Myers & Adam B. Smith.
+Climate change drives shifts in small-mammal community composition across the Sierra Nevada.
+In preparation for *Ecography*.
+---